dannguyen/github-for-portfolios/lessons/premanufactured-github-pages.md

 <section class="row">
 <div class="col-sm-6">
-You can rectify this by going to your Github repo page:
+You can rectify this by going to your Github.com repo page:

 e.g. `https://github.com/your_username/your_username.github.io`

-&ndash; and clicking on `index.html`:
+&ndash; and click the `index.html` link:
 </div>
 <div class="col-sm-6">
 ![Post-published index.html]({{ site.baseurl }}/images/lessons/3/post-publish-click-on-index-html.png)